lI15SO0/WorkspaceIniter/README.md

-# WorkspaceIniter - an easy way to init workspace in cli.
+# wsinit - an easy way to init workspace in cli.

 ---